Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 Originally designed to help people experiencing post-traumatic stress, research has shown that EMDR has positive affects in the treatment of other issues.
 These include phobias, panic attacks, personality disorders, disturbing memories, addictions and stress reduction, to name a few.

 Book your EMDR session today

 Have you experienced trauma, and would you like to get help to feel better?

-A number of our therapists are trained in EMDR techniques and have helped many clients with their experience of trauma.
+A number of our therapists are trained and experienced in EMDR techniques and have helped many clients with their experience of trauma.

 Call us today for a free consultation and find out more about what a EMDR therapist could do for you.
 604-484-2737.